States parties to the Rome Statute: Withdrawal

 Article 127 of the Rome Statute allows for states to withdraw from the ICC.
 Withdrawal takes effect one year after notification of the depositary, and has no effect on prosecution that has already started.
-As of March 2018 four states have given formal notice of their intention to withdraw from the statute, although two rescinded before it came into effect.
+As of June 2025, five states have given formal notice of their intention to withdraw from the statute, although two rescinded the notification before it came into effect.

 Several states have argued that the ICC is a tool of Western imperialism, only punishing leaders from small, weak states while ignoring crimes committed by richer and more powerful states.
 This sentiment has been expressed particularly by African states, 34 of which are members of the ICC, due to a perceived disproportionate focus of the Court on Africa.
 Nine out of the ten situations which the ICC has investigated were in African countries.

 In June 2009, several African states, including Comoros, Djibouti, and Senegal, called on African states parties to withdraw en masse from the statute in protest against the indictment of Sudanese President Omar al-Bashir.
 In September 2013, Kenya's National Assembly passed a motion to withdraw from the ICC in protest against the ICC prosecution of Kenyan Deputy President William Ruto and President Uhuru Kenyatta (both charged before coming into office).
 A mass withdrawal from the ICC by African member states in response to the trial of Kenyan authorities was discussed at a special summit of the African Union in October.
 The summit concluded that serving heads of state should not be put on trial, and that the Kenyan cases should be deferred.
 However, the summit did not endorse the proposal for a mass withdrawal due to lack of support for the idea.
 In November the ICC's Assembly of State Parties responded by agreeing to consider proposed amendments to the Rome Statute to address the AU's concerns.